C.J. Abrams Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks' 4.95 team ERA ranks 24th across all league pitching staffs.
+- The Diamondbacks have a 4.89 team ERA that ranks 24th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (39 total, 1.3 per game).
+- Diamondbacks pitchers combine to give up 42 total home runs at a rate of 1.3 per game (to rank 20th in baseball).

-- Kelly (2-3) takes the mound for the Diamondbacks in his seventh start of the season.
-He has a 3.62 ERA in 32 1/3 innings pitched, with 30 strikeouts.
+- The Diamondbacks will send Nelson (1-2) to the mound to make his seventh start of the season.
+He is 1-2 with a 6.39 ERA and 19 strikeouts in 31 2/3 innings pitched.

-- His most recent time out came on Saturday, April 29 against the Colorado Rockies, when the righty threw six innings, surrendering one earned run while allowing six hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he tossed four innings, allowing six earned runs while giving up nine hits.

+- In six games this season, the 25-year-old has an ERA of 6.39, with 5.5 strikeouts per nine innings.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.